The Salvation Army is now seeking holiday volunteers

 FREDERICK COUNTY, Md.
 (WDVM) — The Frederick Salvation Army is already preparing for a busy holiday season, and they need your help more than ever this year.

-The Salvation Army is now seeking holiday volunteers to help the community during the economic impact due to COVID-19.
+The Salvation Army is now seeking holiday volunteers to help the community during the economic impact of COVID-19.

 Specifically, The Salvation Army needs volunteer red kettle bell ringers to support their fundraising efforts such as feeding the hungry, sheltering the homeless, and emergency financial assistance.